Photographing Young Puppies Who Can’t Go On Location Yet

 "I just found out Leo is getting a little brother."

-You could hear the excitement in her voice.
-She didn’t just want photos of the two of them someday.
-She wanted portraits of him while he was still tiny-tiny – the fluffy, wobbly, fall-asleep-mid-play kind of tiny.
+You could hear the excitement in her voice — and immediately I understood what she was really asking.
+She didn't just want photos of the two of them someday.
+She wanted portraits of him while he was still tiny-tiny.
+The fluffy, wobbly, fall-asleep-mid-play kind of tiny.

-But that didn’t mean we had to wait on photos.
+But that didn't mean we had to wait for photos.

 Meet Milo: Small Puppy, Big Studio Energy